-The 2016 Olympic games have started, so for all sports fans it can be kind of frustrating to find yourself somewhere with poor coverage or worse in a language you don’t understand.
-So this brief post is for those who may be lucky enough to find themselves in a sunny place but are missing the wonderful BBC Olympics Sport coverage because they’re abroad.
+When the Olympic games start, for all sports fans it can be kind of frustrating to find yourself somewhere with poor coverage or worse in a language you don’t understand.
+So, this brief post is for those who may be lucky enough to find themselves in a sunny place but are missing the wonderful BBC Olympics Sport coverage because they’re abroad.

 The problem is that although pretty much everything the BBC broadcasts including their Olympic coverage is available on their website, access is restricted to the UK only.
 So even if you have a laptop, tablet or phone and have fast wifi available you’ll still have problems accessing any UK TV stations online including the BBC.